oriavsapir/PDF-Splitter/README.md

 ### Executable Release (Recommended)

-1. Navigate to the "Releases" section of this repository.
+1. Navigate to the [Releases](https://github.com/oriavsapir/PDF-Splitter/releases)   section of this repository.
 2. Download the latest `.exe` file.
 3. Run the executable to launch the application.
 No installation required.